-- (1) Section 13 and those parts of other sections of this Act that refer to the strategic plan come into effect on the date of the first elections for the Legislature after the Act comes into effect. - (2) Sections 14 to 19, 21, 22 and 50 to 61 come into effect at the start of the first financial year after the Act comes into effect. - (3) Until such time as any provision contemplated by items (1) and (2) of this Schedule comes into effect, the Legislature shall continue to comply with any applicable requirement on the Public Finance Management Act and its regulations. - (4) Until such time as any regulation that must be made in terms of this Act comes into force, any policies, regulations or rules concerning the subject-mater of such regulation remain in force. - (5) If, when this Act comes into effect, there is no performance agreement for the Accounting Officer as required in terms of section 7, an agreement must be concluded within a month. - (6) After this Act comes into effect, no powers or duties may be delegated until the system of delegation anticipated in section 9 is adopted; except- - (a) officials exercising powers or performing duties delegated to them by the Accounting Officer before the Act came into effect may continue to do so; and - (b) if a power or duty was delegated to the holder of an office in The Legislature before the Act came into effect, the holder of that office and any future holder of the office may continue to exercise the power or perform the duty. - (7) Sections 39, 44 and 41 come into effect when the regulations that sections 39 and 4 anticipate are made in terms of section 64. - (8) Regulations required by this Act must be made within a reasonable time of the Act coming into effect.
+- (1) Section 13 and those parts of other sections of this Act that refer to the strategic plan come into effect on the date of the first elections for the legislature after the Act comes into effect. - (2) Sections 14 to 19, 21, 22 and 50 to 61 come into effect at the start of the first financial year after the Act comes into effect. - (3) Until such time as any provision contemplated by items (1) and (2) of this Schedule comes into effect, the legislature will continue to comply with any applicable requirement of the Public Finance Management Act and its regulations. - (4) Until such time as any regulations that must be made in terms of this Act comes into force, any policies, regulations or rules concerning the subject-matter of such regulation remain in force. - (5) If, when this Act comes into effect, there is no performance agreement for the Accounting Officer as required in terms of section 7, an agreement must be concluded within a month. - (6) After this Act comes into effect, no powers or duties may be delegated until the system of delegation anticipated in section 9 is adopted, except -. - (a) Officials exercising powers or performing duties delegated to them by the accounting - (b) officer before the Act came into effect may continue to do so; and

+(c) If a power or duty was delegated to the holder of an office in the legislature before the Act came into effect, the holder of that office and any future holder of the office may continue to exercise the power or perform the duty.

+- (7) Sections 39, 44 and 41 come into effect when the regulations that sections 38 and 40 anticipate are made in terms of section 64. - (8) Regulations required by this Act must be made within a reasonable time of the Act coming into effect.

-MEMORANDUM ON THE OBJECTS OF THE FINANCIAL MANAGEMENT OF THE EASTERN CAPE LEGISLATURE, 2009
+EXPLANATORY MEMORANDUM ON THE OBJECTS OF THE FINANCIAL MANAGEMENT OF THE LIMPOPO LEGISLATURE BILL, 2009